 Capped Multi-Unit First-Price Sealed-Bid Auction

 The initially implemented mechanism was a capped multi-unit first-price sealed-bid auction, which seems to be the preferable type of auction for the given purpose.
 In a capped multi-unit first-price sealed-bid auction, the protocol estimates the optimal expansion/contraction amounts as a function of the Celo Dollar price by assuming a certain shape of the Celo Dollar demand curve.
-The maximum Celo Dollar quantities sold/bought by the protocol are then capped at those estimated amounts and participants can submit sealed bids by stating the quantities of Celo Gold and Celo Dollar coins they are willing to exchange for each other — implicitly stating their required exchange rate by doing so.
+The maximum Celo Dollar quantities sold/bought by the protocol are then capped at those estimated amounts and participants can submit sealed bids by stating the quantities of the Celo native asset (CELO) and Celo Dollar coins they are willing to exchange for each other — implicitly stating their required exchange rate by doing so.
 Auction participants are able to submit bids with respect to any fraction of the capped quantities which makes this a multi-unit auction.
 Since the required exchange rate that participants bid at would also be the resulting transaction price in case their bid is filled, this design is a first-price auction.

 This initial design was tested during a workshop at MIT in which students were competing for prizes by participating in on-chain auctions during a test-run of the protocol.
 The winner of this contest wrote a detailed blog post about her experience.
 The MIT workshop, further research, and discussions with experts in the field showed that the auction-based mechanism has several drawbacks.
 The most pronounced being that:

-- The auction design creates a lot of uncertainty for participants as it is unclear at which rate Celo Dollars can be successfully bought or sold in exchange for Celo Gold during the next auction.
+- The auction design creates a lot of uncertainty for participants as it is unclear at which rate Celo Dollars can be successfully bought or sold in exchange for CELO during the next auction.
 As a result, expansion and contraction cycles during de-pegging periods are not tight.
 This can lead to, for example, weak incentives to buy undervalued Celo Dollars off the market to subsequently sell them in an auction.